luclow/Ms.Robot/README.md

-# Mrs.Robot Fashion Modelling 👩🏻‍🔬
+# Ms.Robot Fashion Modelling 👩🏻‍🔬

 **＊ ✿ ❀ Training a variational autoencoder on the Fashion MNIST dataset ❀ ✿ ＊**